FreeFrame Open Video Plugin System Specification

 Remarks:

-CPU PLUGINS: Prepare an instance of the plugin for processing.
+Prepare an instance of the plugin for processing.
 Set default values, allocate memory.
-When the plugin returns from this function it must be ready to process a frame.

 Ensure that the pointer to VideoInfoStruct remains valid until the function returns.